TylerWJ/mapreduce/starter-project-mr/README.txt

 ...
 f[n-1]-0 ... f[n-1][nReduce-1]

+MapReduce calls reduceName and mergeName in common.go to construct the unique file names. reduceName uses the job name, map task and reduce task to create the file name ("mrtmp." + jobName + "-" + strconv.Itoa(mapTask) + "-" + strconv.Itoa(reduceTask) mergeName uses the job name and the redeuce task to create the file name. ("mrtmp." + jobName + "-res-" + strconv.Itoa(reduceTask)

 (1 point) 2.
 Following the previous question, for the reduce task r, what are the names of files will it work on?